Mayhew Cabin and the Underground Railroad

 Today, Otoe County continues to be a thriving region, balancing its rich history with modern developments.
 It is known for its scenic landscapes, historic sites, and agricultural heritage, attracting visitors from near and far.
 The county remains an important area for farming and is home to a vibrant community that cherishes its past while embracing the future.

-This timeline provides a concise overview of the key events in the history of Otoe County, Nebraska.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Otoe County, Nebraska.

 • 1803 - The land of Otoe County was part of the Louisiana Purchase